Community Garden Membership

 • Mulch your plot with straw and/or leaves to protect the soil during the winter

-Step 9 - Celebrate the season with a Hot Cider Social - the first Sunday in November
+Step 9 - Celebrate the season with a Hot Cider Social - end of Oct / first of Nov

 Join us to celebrate the successes of the season!
 Hot spiced cider will be provided.
 Bring snacks to share if you wish.
-Bringing food is NOT required.
+All are welcome!

 Step 10 - Plan for next year!!